hardyrafael17/multitennantReservationSystem/README.md

 # Multi-Tenant Reservation System

-A Firebase-powered reservation management system designed for multiple tenants (organizations) to manage their bookings independently.
+A Firebase-powered reservation management system designed for multiple tenants (organizations) to manage their bookings independently with strict data isolation and role-based access control.

 ## 📋 Development Guidelines